Who are the winners and losers in the state budget agreement?

 Legislative leaders showed that options can be expanded for parents and their children while also providing record funding public schools, Small said.

 House Speaker Charles McCall, R-Atoka, got pretty much his wish list.
-Those items included a reduction in the state’s top personal income tax to 4.75% from 5% and additional dollars for broadband in underserved areas.
+Those items included a reduction in the state’s top personal income tax to 4.75 percent from 5 percent and additional dollars for broadband in underserved areas.

 McCall had also backed phasing out the state’s corporate income tax.
-The Senate initially balked at the idea, but the final agreement included a reduction to 4% from 6%.
+The Senate initially balked at the idea, but the final agreement included a reduction to 4 percent from 6 percent.

 Democrats expressed concern about plans to reduce taxes, saying it takes only a majority to lower taxes but a super majority to increase them due to State Question 640.